- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
+The information provided is for informational purposes only and should not be considered financial advice.
 Past performance is not indicative of future results.
-Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+Investment involves risk, including the potential loss of principal.

 AI Summarization is directionally correct and might not be accurate.